adl1995/HIPS-to-Py/documents/notes.md

 Next important thing is whether to emphasize on **display quality** or **photometric accuracy**, which depends on our use case.
 Image encoding can be done either in **FITS**, **PNG**, **JPG** file format.
 For most cases it is enough to only generate FITS and PNG files.
 The lowest order pixel values correspond to a large area of the sky.
 The HiPS indexing structure takes care of mapping correct tiles onto a display.

+**Drawing HiPS tiles**
+To draw HiPS tiles, affine transformation is used.
+For displaying a HiPS tile, first the best order is chosen to fit the display.
+Properties such as the maximum order and coordinate system (either ICRS or Galactic) are read from a file.
+The four corners of an image are mapped onto the display using affine transformation.

 Current progress
 ---------